Deducteam/zenon_modulo/README.md

 ### VERSION NUMBER

-As the arithmetic extension has not yet been integrated into the main branch of Zenon, the version number starts from scratch.
+The version number starts from scratch fro this extension, but this extension will be merged into the main branch of Zenon sooner or later.

 ### LINEAR ARITHMETIC BENCHMARKS